freddiecoleman/docker-chia/README.md

     timeout  = "2s"
   }

-  # Need to use a script check because the HTTP request to chia node must contain a body
+  # Need to use a script check because the HTTP request to chia node must contain a body which cannot be done specified in the check stanza
-  # The healthscheck script has been built into the docker image
   check {
     name     = "get_blockchain_state"
     type     = "script"